WWDC23 SALE: Save 50% on all my Swift books and bundles! >>

 Project 10, part 2

-Today we’re going to be building the user interface for our app – everything apart from the part where we handle the networking.
+Today we’re going to be covering two more technique before diving into building the user interface for our app.

 Although the fundamentals of today’s work will be familiar to you, there’s still scope for new things as you’ll see.
 This will become particularly common as we continue to push SwiftUI’s boundaries – everything is easy when your app is easy, but as we venture more into larger apps you’ll find we need to spend more time getting the details right.